 We use somen noodles for Somen Salad.
 It has the word "salad," but it's really a chilled noodle dish.
 Soba shows up all the time in Hawaii.
 So does chow funn (Hawaii has the best chow funn).
 We have chow funn noodle soup, chow funn in saucy stir fries and dry stir fries.
 Nothing beats fresh chow funn, sold by the pound!
 Take home and cook dinner.

-Don’t even get me started on the chow mein train.
+Don't even get us started on the chow mein train.
 A few other dreamy Hawaii noodles include e-mein/e-fu and crispy cake noodles (heavenly!)

 Love carbs?
 You'll love Hawaii.

 Here are a few favorites that you can easily make at home: